EyeSeeTea/dashboard-reports/README.md

   # all the other plugins
 ```

-because plugins can have different functionality depending on the dhis version you're using.
-That's why in order to load all the plugins we make an http request to get the version and then it loads all the necessary scripts from the folder with the specific version we need.
+Plugins have different functionality depending on the DHIS2 version, so we first get the version and then load all the scripts from the specific folder.

 ### Adding a new version